elastic/logstash/README.md

 Building is not required.
 You are highly recommended to download the releases we provide from the Logstash site!

+**Note** Before you build the artifacts, you need to run:
+    rake artifact:freeze-defaults-gemfile

 If you want to build the release tarball yourself, run:

     rake artifact:tar